rhluttmer/Playfair-Cipher-Term-Project/readme.txt

 will still remember your previous input.
 - r: restarts app and brings user to main menu.
 This makes the app forget all previous inputs
+- e: brings user to Crack Results screen on an input that created an error

 Description of files: